radimurban/web-server-in-java/readme.md

 - [Make a Simple HTTP Server in Java [YT]](https://www.youtube.com/watch?v=FNUdLeGfShU) - used

 ## How does an HTTP server work?
-The server is a computer.
+A server is a computer.
 It needs to be connected to the network to be able to receive the requests.
-It will be listening through ports (for example 80 for not encrypted and 443 for encrypted traffic).
-Usual requests are files or something in the file system (web root).
+It will be listening through ports.
+Usual requests are files or something in the file system.
 The server will look for the file(s) that match the request and sends a response back to the browser through the established connection.
 After the browser receives the response, the server closes the connection.
 There is therefore a new connection established for every single request coming from the browser.
 We can now sum up what we need to do.

 ## What needs to be implemented
-1. Server must be able to listen to a (*configurable*) port and therefore to read the configuration files (JSON) and how to write them
+1. Server must be able to listen to a *configurable* port and therefore to read the configuration files (JSON) and how to write them
 2. Establishing connection between the browser and the server
 3. Read requests messages and understanding them
 4. Handling the requests (accessing file system)
 5. Composing the response

+Let's get started

-## 1. Implementing and handling the configurations
+## Implementing and handling the configurations
 For keeping the configurations in one place, we will use JSON.

 We need to configure: